 - I love that Helena Bonham Carter clearly just spent a day filming shots of Princess Margaret reacting to things in bed.

-- For those wondering about the timeline, South Africa left the Commonwealth in 1961 over the country’s refusal to accept the organization’s tenant of racial equality.
+- For those wondering about the timeline, South Africa left the Commonwealth in 1961 over the country’s refusal to accept the organization’s tenet of racial equality.
 It was re-admitted in 1994 following the end of apartheid.

 - It’s a nice little detail that Elizabeth still flips over the papers in her red box, just like her father taught her to do.